 After that the yellow arrows pointed down, taking us deep into the dark stone corridors under the walls before letting us back out into the light on the other side.

-Into Spain
+Entering Spain

 We made our way to the famous bridge over the Rio Minho.
 Just as we got out onto the bridge it started to rain.
 Of course, we found rain in Spain :)

-Once across the bridge we made our way into the Spanish town of Tui.
+Once across the bridge, we made our way into the Spanish town of Tui.
 We climbed up the narrow winding streets until we came to the central cathedral.
 It was beginning to look a lot like rain, so we called a couple places to ask if they had space.
 Remembering how to say things in Spanish was quite a challenge.

-We found a place - O Novo Cabalo Furado - not far from the cathedral, but check-in wasn't until 3 PM.
+O Novo Cabalo Furado - not far from the cathedral, but check-in wasn't until 3 PM.
 We crossed the square and decided to avoid the rain by having a beer (now Estella, not Super Bock), a large mixed salad, a cheese board, and a ham board.
 It was quite a feast, and because it was my birthday, we followed it up with a flan, which turned out to be a very nice high-quality one.

 After lunch we checked in, did a few chores, and then headed out again to explore.
 We headed back to the cathedral, which had re-opened by then, and headed inside for a visit.
 Outside we ran into a number of pilgrims we knew, some of whom decided to pay the entry fee and look inside the cathedral, and some who decided to explore elsewhere.

 The inside of the cathedral was ornate and beautiful.
-It had a large central organ with horizontal pipes, and a fancy gold altar piece.
-There was also a reliquary wall, and a treasury.
-Most exciting were the cloister and the tower, which let us climb up to the roof of the cloister and enjoy beautiful views of Portugal and the Minho river.
-In a true Camino moment the very kind man behind the desk stamped our passports and admitted us free of charge.
+It had a large central organ with horizontal pipes and a fancy gold altarpiece.
+There was also a reliquary wall and a treasury.
+Most exciting were the cloister and the tower, which let us climb up to the roof of the cloister and enjoy beautiful views of Portugal and the Minho River.
+In a true Camino moment, the very kind man behind the desk stamped our passports and admitted us free of charge.

 After exploring the cathedral we walked the streets of the old town.
 The temperature had dropped and it was siesta, so the streets were disconcertingly empty of people.
 We headed down to the river, where we found a boardwalk and a nice park, and then headed back up through the old part of town again.